serial Stools

 UTSOA Design Excellence Award, May 2017

-ISSUE 014, April 2018
+featured in ISSUE 014, April 2018

 The 20th century paradigm of mass production within post-industrialized societies has been challenged today by digital technologies and demands for customization.